-A man in Colorado Springs, Colorado, woke up on Tuesday morning to find that his Colorado home Monday night had been completely ransacked.
-Thinking burglars had broken in, he checked his security camera footage, and found that the culprit was actually a 375-pound bear.
+A man in Colorado Springs, Colorado, woke up one morning to find that overnight night his home had been completely ransacked.
+Thinking burglars had broken in, he checked his security camera footage, and found that the culprit.
+It was actually a 375-pound bear.

-“A HUGE BEAR broke into my home last night while I was sleeping !!,” homeowner Chris O’Dubhraic wrote on Facebook alongside pictures from the security footage.
+“A HUGE BEAR broke into my home last night while I was sleeping !!,” homeowner Chris O’Dubhraic wrote on Facebook.
+As well as pictures from the security footage.
 “He stayed for about 4½ hours walking around the kitchen (trashed and ripped 8 foot door off ), investigated all open bedrooms, family room, and the deck to relax!!”

-Wildlife officials of the local Colorado Parks and Wildlife informed Chris O’Dubhraic that there were numerous incidents of the bear, and that this imminent threat would likely return for more food.
+Wildlife officials of the local Colorado Parks and Wildlife informed Chris O’Dubhraic that there were numerous incidents of the bear.
+Also that this imminent threat would likely return for more food.
 Authorities also believe it was the same bear that had previously followed a woman’s car into her garage and trapped her inside so it could look for food.

 Bill Vogrin, public information officer for Colorado Parks and Wildlife told the Gazette, “Our biologist believes it had learned the cues of the sound of a garage door opening.
 It had learned that the sound of a garage door opening meant dinner.”